karlch/dotfiles/zsh/.zsh/plugins/zsh-autosuggestions/README.md

 Set `ZSH_AUTOSUGGEST_HIGHLIGHT_STYLE` to configure the style that the suggestion is shown with.
 The default is `fg=8`.

+### Suggestion Strategy

+Set `ZSH_AUTOSUGGEST_STRATEGY` to choose the strategy for generating suggestions.
+There are currently two to choose from:

+- `default`: Chooses the most recent match.
+- `match_prev_cmd`: Chooses the most recent match whose preceding history item matches the most recently executed command ([more info](src/strategies/match_prev_cmd.zsh)).

 ### Widget Mapping

 This plugin works by triggering custom behavior when certain [zle widgets](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#Zle-Widgets) are invoked.
 You can add and remove widgets from these arrays to change the behavior of this plugin:

 - `ZSH_AUTOSUGGEST_CLEAR_WIDGETS`: Widgets in this array will clear the suggestion when invoked.
-- `ZSH_AUTOSUGGEST_MODIFY_WIDGETS`: Widgets in this array will modify the buffer and fetch a new suggestion when invoked.
 - `ZSH_AUTOSUGGEST_ACCEPT_WIDGETS`: Widgets in this array will accept the suggestion when invoked.
+- `ZSH_AUTOSUGGEST_EXECUTE_WIDGETS`: Widgets in this array will execute the suggestion when invoked.
 - `ZSH_AUTOSUGGEST_PARTIAL_ACCEPT_WIDGETS`: Widgets in this array will partially accept the suggestion when invoked.

-**Note:** These arrays must be set before calling `autosuggest_start`.
+Widgets not in any of these lists will update the suggestion when invoked.

 **Note:** A widget shouldn't belong to more than one of the above arrays.

 ### Key Bindings

-This plugin provides two widgets that you can use with `bindkey`:
+This plugin provides three widgets that you can use with `bindkey`:

 1. `autosuggest-accept`: Accepts the current suggestion.
+2. `autosuggest-execute`: Accepts and executes the current suggestion.
-2. `autosuggest-clear`: Clears the current suggestion.
+3. `autosuggest-clear`: Clears the current suggestion.

 For example, this would bind <kbd>ctrl</kbd> + <kbd>space</kbd> to accept the current suggestion.